evanchooly/openwhisk-katacoda-scenarios/1-gettingstarted/03-verify-setup.md

     return {payload: 'Welcome to Apache OpenWhisk on OpenShift'};
 }
 </pre>
 Take a minute and review the `greeter.js`.
-At this stage it is pretty simple and has only one method that returns a JSON payload like
+At this stage it is pretty simple and has only one method that returns a JSON payload:

 ```json
 {"payload": "Welcome to Apache OpenWhisk on OpenShift"}
 ```

 **2. Deploy the function**

-Lets now create the function say **greeter** to OpenWhisk:
+Let's now deploy the function called **greeter** to OpenWhisk:

 ``cd /root/projects/getting-started/``{{execute}}

 ``wsk -i action create greeter greeter.js``{{execute}}

-Lets check if the function is created correctly:
+Let's check if the function is created correctly:

 ``wsk -i action list | grep greeter``{{execute}}